 Institutes of Technology

-In addition to Ireland’s seven universities, there are also 14 institutes of technology dotted around Ireland, including in cities such as Dublin and Limerick, as well as in smaller towns such as Carlow, Athlone and Tralee.
-However, this total of 14 will reduce to 11 in January 2019 following the creation of the Technological University of Dublin.
+In addition to Ireland’s seven universities, there are now 11 distinct institutes of technology dotted around Ireland, including in cities such as Dublin and Limerick, as well as in smaller towns such as Carlow, Athlone and Tralee.
+Prior to January 2019, this total was 14, however it reduced to 11 following the creation of the Technological University of Dublin.
 All institutes of technology in Ireland come under the umbrella organisation of the Technological Higher Education Association.

 For further information on all you need know about life in any of Ireland’s institutes of technology, please visit our dedicated page.